heyoeyo/muggled_sam/muggled_sam/demo_helpers/README.md

 #### model_capture.py

 Contains a helper class that can be used to 'capture' the intermediate results of a model for analysis or debugging.
 For example, it's used by the [block norm visualization](https://github.com/heyoeyo/muggled_sam/tree/main/experiments#block-norm-visualization) script to record all of the internal image features when running the SAM image encoder.

+#### model_info.py

+Contains basic helpers used to figure out information about model behavior/outputs (e.g. sizing of feature maps).

+#### prompts.py

+Used to store helpers functions for handling SAM interactive prompts.

 #### samurai.py